antmd/graph-tool/doc/quickstart.rst

     vertex: 0 in-degree: 210 out-degree: 0 age: 0
     Nowhere else to go...
 We found the main hub!

+This is the degree distribution, with 100000 nodes.
+If you want to really see a power law, try to increase the number of vertices to something like :math:`10^6` or :math:`10^7`.

 .. figure:: deg-hist.png
    :align: center